Nick Davila: 2013

 In 2013, Davila signed a two-year contract extension with the Rattlers.
 He led the Rattlers to their 3rd consecutive ArenaBowl appearance.
 During ArenaBowl XXVI, Davila threw 6 touchdown passes, hitting game MVP, Rod Windsor, 10 times (50% of Davila's completions).
 The Rattlers defeated the Philadelphia Soul again 48–39, and became the first squad since the 1995 and 96 Tampa Bay Storm, to repeat as back-to-back Arenabowl Champions.
 The Rattlers also became the first team in AFL history to repeat as champions the following year against the same opponent.

 2014

 In 2014, Davila led the Rattlers to a 15–3 regular season record.
 He threw for 4,778 yards and 127 touchdowns, completing 66.5% of his passes, and throwing only 11 interceptions, en route to a fourth consecutive appearance in the ArenaBowl.
-In ArenaBowl XXVII, Davila threw eight touchdowns, went 19-for-24 for 237 yards, and threw only one interception in their 72–32 rout of the American Conference champion Cleveland Gladiators.
+Davila is the only quarterback in AFL history to start four straight ArenaBowls.
+In ArenaBowl XXVII, he threw eight touchdowns, went 19-for-24 for 237 yards, and threw only one interception in their 72–32 rout of the American Conference champion Cleveland Gladiators.
 This victory made the Rattlers only the second team to win three consecutive ArenaBowls, and earned Davila the Russell Athletic Offensive Player of the Game award, as well as his second ArenaBowl MVP award.